puniverse/pulsar/docs/manual/actors.md

     (rcv @mailbox)

-... and because actors also implement the `ReceiveChannel` interface required by `rcv`, the following will also work:
+... and because actors also implement the `ReceivePort` interface required by `rcv`, the following will also work:

     (rcv @self)